cblanke2/AftermathBlameAssigner/README.md

 #### Check the log
 * The log is located at `/var/log/aftermath_blame_assigner.log`
-* The time and date of each reboot will be logged
+* The timestamps of the last server reboot and script restart will be logged
 * When CPU, RAM, or Swap utilization hits 95% (by default) these things will be logged every 5 seconds (by default):
     * The time and date
     * The current load of the CPU, RAM, and Swap
     * The current disk usage, as well as the current disk I/O in kB/s
-    * The 5 users running the most processes
+    * The 5 (by default) users running the most processes
-    * The 15 most intensive processes
+    * The 15 (by default) most intensive processes (sorted by CPU usage, then RAM usage)
 * This information should point you in the direction of what account and/or process is causing most of the problems.
 No automatic log removal exists (as of yet), so logs may pile up.

 #### Uninstalling